 AAdvantage® Aviator® Red World Elite Mastercard® | 12 hours | $100 per day up to max 3 days ($300) | Cardholder | $99 |

 Note: Be sure to review the terms for your specific card.
-As cover can differ widely
+Coverage can differ widely.

-Coverage on the Visa Signature and World Elite Mastercard rewards cards are capped as standard at $300 per trip, but like many other travel insurance perks we’ve covered, Baggage Delay appears to be an optional card benefit that isn’t provided on all products.
-It’s essential to call your benefits administrator to check if your card offers Baggage Delay, and what items will be reimbursed.
+Coverage on the Visa Signature and World Elite Mastercard rewards cards is capped as standard at $300 per trip.
+Like many other travel insurance perks we’ve covered, baggage delay insurance appears to be an optional card benefit that isn’t provided on all products.
+It’s essential to call your benefits administrator to check if your card offers baggage delay coverage and what items will be reimbursed.

 What Purchases Does Baggage Delay Cover?